Norwegian Cruise Line Holdings Ltd. Announces Closing of 40,000,000 Ordinary Shares

 - changes involving the tax and environmental regulatory regimes in which we operate; and

-- other factors set forth under “Risk Factors” in our Annual Report on Form 10-K for the year ended December 31, 2019 and our Quarterly Report on Form 10-Q for the three months ended March 31, 2020.
+- other factors set forth under “Risk Factors” in our Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on February 27, 2020, as updated by our Current Report on Form 8-K filed on July 8, 2020, and our Quarterly Report on Form 10-Q for the three and nine months ended September 30, 2020.

 The above examples are not exhaustive and new risks emerge from time to time.
 Such forward-looking statements are based on our current beliefs, assumptions, expectations, estimates and projections regarding our present and future business strategies and the environment in which we expect to operate in the future.
 These forward-looking statements speak only as of the date made.